jxxcarlson/elm-compiler/README.md

 To play with it,

   - Clone this repo
-  - cd into it and rund `cabal build`
+  - cd into it and run `cabal build`
-  - Find the path to the binary and make an alias like this: PATH-TO-COMPILER make --raw-ast `
+  - Find the path to the binary and make an alias ls something like this, `cd test-files/program1 && ../../dist-newstyle/build/aarch64-osx/ghc-9.6.7/elm-0.19.1/x/elm/build/elm/elm make --raw-ast src/Main.elm && cd -` where you use the correct path to the compiler
-  - Let's call the alias `elm-ast`.
-Then cd to the folder where your program is (inhabited by `elm.json` and `src/`) and run `elm-ast src/Main.elm`
+  - Let's call the alias `test-ast`.
+Then cd to the the root of the repo and run `test-ast` to see the output of the AST.

 At the moment (May 20, this repo is little more than a skeleton of what we are aiming for.
 See TODO list below)

+See NOTES.md for additional details.

 ## TODO